-2. What Are Graduation and Term Completion?
+3. What Are Graduation and Term Completion?

 - a.
 A Participant receives a program term of nine years from the date of SBA's approval letter certifying the concern's admission to the program. - b.
 A firm that has met the targets, objectives, and goals set forth in its business plan at the end of its nine-year term in the 8(a) BD Program will be considered to have graduated from the program.
 13 CFR § 124.112(f). - c.
+As part of the final annual review performed by SBA but prior to the expiration of a Participant's nine-year program term, SBA will determine if the Participant has substantially achieved the targets, objectives and goals set forth in its business plan and, thus, whether the Participant will be considered to have graduated from the 8(a) BD Program at the expiration of its program term.
+In determining whether a Participant has substantially achieved the targets, objectives and goals of its business plan and in assessing the overall competitive strength and viability of a Participant, SBA considers the totality of circumstances. - d.
 A firm that has not met the targets, objectives, and goals set forth in its business plan at the end of its nine-year term in the 8(a) BD Program will not be considered to have graduated from the program, but rather to have merely completed its program term.
 13 CFR § 124.112(f).

-3. What Is Voluntary Withdrawal and Voluntary Early Graduation?
+4. What Is Voluntary Withdrawal and Voluntary Early Graduation?

 - a.
-A Participant may choose to withdraw from the program voluntarily at any time prior to the expiration of its program term. - (1) A voluntary early graduation occurs when a firm has met its targets, objectives, and goals in its approved business plan and wishes to leave the program early .
-(Entity-owned firms use this more often). - (2) A voluntary withdrawal occurs when a firm wishes to leave the program early whether it has met its targets, objectives, and goals in its approved business plan or not.
+A Participant may choose to withdraw from the program voluntarily at any time prior to the expiration of its program term. - A voluntary early graduation can only occur when a firm has met its targets, objectives, and goals in its approved business plan.
+Please refer to Paragraph 7 'What is Graduation and Early Graduation?' of this Chapter. - c.

-b.
 These exits are voluntary and become effective when the AA/BD signs the Voluntary Withdrawal Agreement after it is executed by the Participant.

-4. What is Likely to Trigger Voluntary Withdrawal?
+5. What Is Likely To Trigger Voluntary Withdrawal?